 5 minute interrogations and (100%-70%=) 30% chance of wrongly identifying the computer as a human; Many took these to be the specifications of a test, because they are the only numbers mentioned in the paper.
 This interpretation was strengthened by the hero-worship that anything a genius says must be a matter of fact.

 Others feel that the bar Turing set is too low for a meaningful test and brush his words aside as a “prediction”.
 Yet at the time there was no A.I. to base any predictions on, and Alan Turing did not consider himself a clairvoyant.
-In a later BBC interview, Turing said it would be “at least 100 years, I should say” before a machine would stand any chance in the game, where earlier he mentioned 50.
-One can hardly accuse these “predictions” of accuracy.
+In a later BBC interview, Turing said it would be “at least 100 years, I should say” before a machine would stand any chance in the game, where earlier he mentioned 50 years.
+One can hardly accuse these “predictions” of being attempts at accuracy.

 Instead of either interpretation, you can clearly read that the 5 minutes and 70/30% chance are labeled as Alan Turing’s personal beliefs in possibilities.
 His opinion, his expectations, his hopes, not rules to a test.
 He was sick and tired of people saying it couldn’t be done, so he was just saying it could.